nikitavoloboev/data/operating-systems/ios/ios.md

 - [Texture is great library for iOS if you need top performance.](https://twitter.com/JordanMorgan10/status/1296774307218169856)
 - [How to disable "rate my app" notifications in iOS](https://twitter.com/hunterwalk/status/1397036572684345348)
 - [You can escape emoji search keyboard by clicking on the original text box](https://twitter.com/nateparrott/status/1460327450416664587)
+- On Google Maps iOS you can double tap & then with one finger swipe up/down to zoom on/out.

 ## Links